bouletmarc/PlanetSide2_BM_Tools/README.md

-# PLANETSIDE 2 - BM TOOLS - BY BOULETMARC
+# PLANETSIDE 2 - BM TOOLS

+This tool can be used to fix LaunchPad.exe error of PlanetSide2

+OR

-This tool can be used to fix LaunchPad.exe error of PlanetSide2 OR it can modify the .pack contents of the game, to play with a modded game.
+it can modify the .pack contents of the game, to play with a modded game.

 # Download : [HERE][]